jpedromergulhao/airpodsmax/README.md

       - http://localhost:3000/api/cardLookup?cardNumber=4111111111111111

 You can use `4111111111111111` as a test card number.
 This is a fictitious Visa card provided for testing purposes only.

+Note: Running `vercel login` is only for local simulation and will NOT link the project to your Vercel account or deploy it.

 ---